 2. Spray paint your chandelier

-Some DIY light fixtures don’t need to be too expensive and tedious.
-If you do not like the color of your old chandelier, you can always get some airbrushes and get something more to your style hanging down from your ceiling.
+Making DIY light fixtures doesn’t have to be expensive or tedious.
+If you don’t like the color of your old chandelier, you can always create your own dream fixture!

-Skip black spray paint for now.
-May I suggest the Rustoleum oil-rubbed bronze spray paint?
-It is quite a dazzle and will leave your chandelier shiny and protected for ages.
-Such an easy chandelier makeover!
+Skip black spray paint for now, and try Rustoleum oil-rubbed bronze spray paint, instead.
+It will leave your chandelier shiny and protected for ages.
+Such an easy, classy chandelier makeover!

-An outdated brassy chandelier now looks modern and chic after just a coat of spray paint.
-You won’t believe the difference it made!
+An outdated brassy chandelier will look modern and chic after just one coat of spray paint!
+You won’t believe the difference!

 3. Gold Faceted Lamp